-With a strong track record of protecting critical information for organisations across the UK and a deep understanding of the changing data protection environment, Hollis Technology can help your business become GDPR compliant by May 2018.
+The GDPR has now come into force and organisations must ensure that they achieve compliance with this regulatory requirement.
+With a strong track record of protecting critical information for organisations across the UK and a deep understanding of the changing data protection environment, Hollis Technology can help your business to implement and manage GDPR compliance strategies on an ongoing basis.

 What is the GDPR?

-GDPR is designed to give individuals better control over their personal data and establish a single set of data protection rules across Europe.
-It has been widely reported that over 50% of organisations in the UK will not be GDPR compliant by May 2018 unless they make significant changes to how they operate.
-With fines of up to 20 million euros or 4% of annual turnover, organisations must act now to become GDPR compliant.
+The GDPR is designed to give individuals better control over their personal data and establish a single set of data protection rules across Europe.
+Oganisations must ensure that effective GDPR strategies are in place or face fines of up to 20 million euros or 4% of annual turnover for non-compliance.

 There are five key challenges: